 • A potable-water-supplied cleaning system within the EQ basin.

-A project update on the EQ Basin Project will be presented at the City of Pacifica Council Meeting on December 12, 2016.
+12/12/2016 Presentation to City Council on the EQ Basin Project - a project update on the EQ Basin Project as presented at the City of Pacifica Council Meeting on December 12, 2016.